 City of Ottawa Client Service Centre

-Due to COVID-19, can pay in person by dropping off a cheque at one of the secure payment drop-boxes located outside the main entrances of the following locations:
+Drop off a cheque at one of the secure payment drop-boxes located outside the main entrances of the following locations:

 Ensure that the amount on the cheque reflects the exact amount owing and indicates the 19-digit tax roll number as shown on your tax bill.
 Please make cheques or money orders payable to the City of Ottawa.
 Note that payments are processed on business days only.